Cadet Pilot Programme at

 1. Online Registration

-• Applicant must first register online on www.spiceaero.com while ensuring that all the above mentioned eligibility criteria are met.
+• The applicant must first register online on www.spiceaero.com while ensuring that all the above-mentioned eligibility criteria are met.

 • Please note that a non-refundable application fee of 5,000 (Rupees Five Thousand) is required to be paid while submitting the application online.